adelealas/pumpfun-bot/README.md

 ## Overview

 The Solana Trading Bot helps you trade tokens on the Pump.fun on Solana blockchain based on bonding curves and market cap changes.
-The bot scrapes data to identify new tokens with favorable bonding curves, monitors market cap changes, and makes decisions on when to sell to maximize profits.
+The bot scrapes data to identify new tokens with favorable bonding curves, monitors market cap changes, and makes decisions on when to sell to maximize profit.

 ## Trading Strategy